 “Point of Receipt” shall mean a point on the Company EPS where the Company delivers capacity and energy to the Interconnecting Customer.

+“Power Control System” or “PCS” shall mean systems or devices which electronically limit or control steady state currents to a programmable limit.

 “Pre-Application Report” shall mean, as described in Section 3.2, a non-binding report of certain information specific to a proposed Facility interconnection location provided to the Interconnecting Customer by the Company prior to the Application.

 “Preceding Study” shall mean any study of an Interconnecting Customer’s Facility within a Common Study Area that is in process prior to the formation of a Group.
 A Preceding Study shall be considered to be “in process” from the effective date of the fully executed study agreement through the effective date of a fully executed Interconnection Service Agreement.
 A Group Study will be considered a Preceding Study for any Interconnection Applications received after the Group Window (defined in Section 3.4.1.a.) has closed.
 Interconnecting Customers with a Preceding Study (that is not an on-going Group Study) shall not be required to be part of a Group or participate in a Group Study, except as set forth in Section 3.4.1.e) below.

+“Protective Function” shall mean the equipment, hardware and/or software in a Facility (whether discrete or integrated with other functions) whose purpose is to protect against conditions that, if left uncorrected, could result in harm to personnel, damage to equipment, loss of safety or reliability, or the Facility’s operation outside pre-established parameters required by the Interconnection Service Agreement.

 “Public Facility” shall mean any Facility (1) that is owned or operated by a municipality or other governmental entity; or (2) that is sited on land of a municipality or other governmental entity; or (3) which for purposes of Net Metering qualifies as a Net Metering Facility of a Municipality or Other Governmental Entity.

 “Qualifying Facility” shall mean a generation Facility that has received certification as a Qualifying Facility from the FERC in accordance with the Federal Power Act, as amended by the Public Utility Regulatory Policies Act of 1978, as defined in 220 C.M.R. § 11.04.